-It’s a sad state of affairs these days that so many of us know someone who was killed serving our country in the war on terror.
-This time of year I am always reminded of a friend of mine, a Marine whose death gut punched me and my family a long time ago, before there was a war on terror.
+It’s a sad state of affairs these days that so many of us know someone who was killed serving our country.
+This time of year I am always reminded of a good friend of mine, a Marine whose death punched me in the gut a long time ago.

-His is name was Sergeant Obdulio R. Munoz III but he went by Rene, and I’d met him several years earlier when we were stationed together in California.
-Even though he was much younger than me, we took to each other immediately, in part because we grew up in the same rough part of Los Angeles, and in part because of his sardonic wit, which I found to be a never ending source of entertainment.
-But he was a caring person too, a gentle giant who’d offer the shirt off his back if needed by his friends, and he always greeted people with an infectious smile, the kind that made people feel like they were in with him on some private joke.
+His is name was Sergeant Rene Munoz and I’d met him several years earlier when we were stationed together in California.
+Even though he was much younger than me, we took to each other, in part because we grew up in the same rough part of Los Angeles, and in part because of his sardonic wit, which I found a never ending source of entertainment.
+But he was a caring person too, a gentle giant who’d offer the shirt off his back if needed, and he always greeted people with an infectious smile, the kind that made people feel like they were in on some private joke with him.

 They say it’s a small Marine Corps, and so it wasn’t a surprise that after going our separate ways, we always seemed to run into each other in far off places.
 When the Marine Corps transferred me and my family to Okinawa, Japan, our paths crossed again.
 Rene’s helicopter squadron deployed to Okinawa for a six-month ‘pump’ which meant the married Marines, like Rene, had to leave their families behind at their home base.
 Unlike deployed Marines, my “accompanied” tour in Japan allowed me to have my family with me.
 So when Rene deployed to Okinawa, we’d have him over for dinner and sit around drinking beers, talking about life in Japan and eating homemade Mexican food which he couldn’t get enough of.
 We would talk for hours about everything from our families to the oddities of Marine Corps life abroad.

 And then it happened.
-My wife and I knew something was wrong because as we got ready for bed one night, we heard helicopters from the nearby air base overflying our home in route to and from some unknown destination.
-We lived close enough to the air base that under normal circumstances, the sound of helicopters overhead would not be a big deal, but it was late at night and I knew the airfield had already closed.
-Plus the Japanese government kept the Marines on a tight leash and flying over populated Okinawan cities late at night would never have been tolerated, unless something had gone very wrong.
-The flights continued, back and forth it seemed, late into the night, and after a while, I think I fell asleep thinking of the helos flying into the darkness.
+My wife and I knew something was wrong because as we were getting ready for bed and heard helicopters from the nearby air base overflying our home in route to and from some unknown destination.
+We lived close enough to the air base that under normal circumstances, the sound of helicopters overhead wouldn’t be a big deal, but it was late at night and the airfield had already closed.
+Plus the Japanese government kept the Marines on a tight leash and flying over populated Okinawan cities late at night just wasn’t done unless something had gone wrong.
+The flights continued, back and forth late into the night, and after a while, I fell asleep thinking of helos flying into the darkness.

 A Marine answered the phone at Rene’s squadron, and I asked for Sergeant Munoz.
 The Marine went silent for a second and then muttered something I couldn’t make out before putting me on hold.
 I sat there waiting for a minute and then two, growing more and more anxious.
 Finally, a friend of Rene’s from the squadron, Corporal J.D.
 Garza, picked up the phone.
 I’d met Garza when he came to our house with Rene for dinner the previous weekend.
-Corporal Garza took a deep breath and said that Rene’s helo had gone down the night before.
+I heard Corporal Garza take a breath and say that Rene’s helo had gone down the night before.
 His body had not yet been recovered.

 Upon seeing the first picture, a torrent of emotions immediately washed over me and I cried despite trying hard not to.
 Embarrassed by my show of emotion in front of the two Marines, I looked away and apologized feebly.
 The older Marine, who was Rene’s senior enlisted leader, put his hand on my shoulder and said, “Don’t worry about it.
 I’ve already done my crying.”